 Of course, the SEO tool vendors gain little from showing us how the sausage is made.
 Data collection is not cheap and, in many cases, their data stores may be stale, inaccurate or just underwhelming in coverage.
 And they declare their special metrics to be “proprietary”, making performance testing and comparisons across vendors more difficult.
 Yet we, their users, are supposed to use their tools to make important decisions (involving online business investments of time and money).

 Perhaps a forward-thinking vendor out there might take the initiative and change how they do business.
 The bold martech company that more openly shares this important information would surely get rewarded with new clients.
 In time, it might set the standard and become commonplace (even unthinkable) for clients and agencies to put their trust and budgets with an SEO tool vendor that isn’t open and fully transparent.
 Which progressive digital marketing tool provider will lead the charge?

 The company that steps up first should set the bar high and fully disclose what constitutes their products.
 They should openly and regularly declare the size of their link index, and the frequency with which it is updated.
 They should share the primary and third party sources and freshness of their search volume data, and any adjustments or estimates applied.
 And they should reveal precisely how their various metrics (page, domain and keyword scores, etc) are calculated.

 Until things change, users of these tools must take more ownership over their own data collection and analysis decisions.
 Ultimately, a holistic approach will yield the best results.
-These tools are major efficiency boosters but scrutiny, common sense and basic research methods should all be used alongside them.
+A good SEO tool provides deep insights and boosts efficiency but scrutiny, common sense and basic research methods should all be used alongside any tool.
 Applying more rigor and taking a DIY approach is certainly not as convenient but can potentially make a huge difference in revenue outcomes.
 Your business or that of your clients deserves more than blind faith in an off-the-shelf tool.